Svehla/TS_DeepMerge/docs/article_backup.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hpstzq6qaldggcql5q1v.png)

-That is all we need to final implementation of array merging Generic, so let's hack it!
+That is all we need for the final implementation of arrays merging Generic, so let's hack it!

 ### `Zip_DeepMergeTwoTypes<T, U>`